lizongying/go-crawler/README.md

 make
 ```

 Currently, the framework is updated frequently.
-Recommended to stay attentive and update.
+Recommended to stay attentive.
 It's advisable to use the
 latest version.

 ```shell